deltachat/deltachat-desktop/README.md

 tx pull --all
 ```

 Note that this command updated `_locales/*.xml`.
-In order to convert from xml to json you can do:
+Run the following command to convert from xml to json:

 ```
 npm run build-translations
 ```

 When you need to modify language strings, this should be done in `_locales/en.xml`.
-To sync with Transifex you do:
+Run the following command to sync with Transifex:

 ```
 tx push --source